Fixed-Term for 5 years (Initial 2 year fixed-term contract with the possibility of a further extension dependent on academic progress).

 Northumbria is ranked 48th in the Guardian League Table 2018, and ranked in the Top 200 Under-50 global University rankings.

-The Faculty of Health and Life Sciences strives to be excellent in teaching, research and innovation in Children and Young People’s Nursing.
+The Faculty of Health and Life Sciences strives to be excellent in teaching, research and innovation in Learning disability Nursing.
 We are seeking an outstanding and inspiring individual to join our successful and highly committed team of academic staff who can contribute to the Department of Nursing, Midwifery and Health.

 The department provides high quality, dynamic education using a variety of innovative teaching and learning methods delivered at all academic levels from undergraduate to doctoral study.
 You will work flexibly as part of a team to deliver lectures, seminars and practical teaching to support students’ learning and skills development, as well as providing tutorial and pastoral support.
 You will engage with the research and enterprise activities and be supported to undertake a PhD.

-You must possess excellent knowledge of the development and contemporary aspects of Children and Young People’s Nursing Practice and be registered with the NMC (part 1, sub part Child).
-You must have a good Honours’ Degree in a relevant subject and have clinical practice experience in Children and Young People’s nursing.
+You must possess excellent knowledge of the development and contemporary aspects of Children and Young People’s nursing practice and be registered with the NMC (part 1, sub part Learning Disability).
+You must have a good honours degree in a relevant subject and have clinical practice experience in Learning Disability nursing.

-For an informal discussion about the post, please contact Professor Amanda Clarke, Head of Department – Nursing, Midwifery and Health, on 0191 2156610 or via email at email@example.com.
-Alternatively, please contact Christine English, Subject Lead and Director of Learning and Teaching, on 0191 2156321 or via email at firstname.lastname@example.org.
+For an informal discussion about the post, please contact Professor Amanda Clarke, Head of Department – Nursing, Midwifery and Health, on 0191 2156610 or via email at firstname.lastname@example.org.
+Alternatively, please contact Dr. Pamela Inglis, Subject Lead, at email@example.com.